Simple lift of non-simple closed curves: Introduction

 \section{Introduction}

 Let $S$ be a connected, compact, oriented surface of finite genus and finitely many boundary components.
 We call such a surface a \emph{finite-type surface}.
 The \emph{self-intersection number} $i(\gamma,\gamma)$ of a free homotopy class of a closed curve $\gamma$ on $S$ is the minimal number of self-intersection points of the representative curves in the class of $\gamma$.
-Abusing notation we identify a free homotopy class by its representatives.
+Abusing notation, we identify a free homotopy class by its representatives.
 A closed curve $\gamma$ is said to be \emph{simple} if $i(\gamma, \gamma)=0$ and \emph{non-simple} if $i(\gamma,\gamma)\neq 0$.
-A closed curve $\gamma$ is called \emph{essential} if it is not homotopic to any boundary component of $S$.
-We call two finite covering spaces $S_1$ and $S_2$ of $S$ \emph{topologically equivalent} if $S_1$ and $S_2$ are homeomorphic as topological space (not necessarily as covering space).
-It is a celebrated theorem of Peter Scott \cite{scott1978subgroups}, \cite{scott1985correction} that each non-simple closed curve $\gamma$ lifts to a simple closed curve on some finite-sheeted cover (i.e. $\gamma$ ‘lifts simply’).
-We denote the minimum degree of covering to which the curve $\alpha$ lifts simply by $d(\alpha)$.
-Recently there has been a considerable amount of research to quantify Scott’s result by obtaining bounds on $d(\alpha)$ in terms of topological and geometric properties of $\alpha$.
-See \cite{patel2014theorem}, \cite{aougab2016building}, \cite{gaster2016lifting},\cite{MR3893306} for details.
-The goal of this article is to give a partial converse of Scott's result.
-The main result of this article is the following theorem. \begin{theorem} Let $S$ be a compact, connected, oriented, finite type surface.
-For a positive integer $n\geq 2$ and a finite $n$-sheeted covering $\tilde{S}$ we can construct a covering $\tilde{S_1}$ and a non-simple closed curve $\gamma$ on $S$ such that $\tilde{S}$ and $\tilde{S_1}$ are topologically equivalent and $\gamma$ lifts simply to $\tilde{S_1}$. \end{theorem}
+It is called \emph{primitive} if it is not the positive power of another curve.
+A closed curve $\gamma$ is called \emph{essential} if it is not homotopic to a point or to any boundary component of $S$.
+We call two finite covering spaces $S_1$ and $S_2$ of $S$ \emph{topologically equivalent} if $S_1$ and $S_2$ are homeomorphic as topological spaces (not necessarily as covering spaces).

+It is a celebrated theorem of Peter Scott \cite{scott1978subgroups}, \cite{scott1985correction} that each non-simple closed curve $\gamma$ lifts to a simple closed curve on some finite-sheeted cover (i.e. $\gamma$ ‘lifts simply').
+In view of this result, it is natural to ask the following question: \begin{question} Given any surface $S$ and any finite cover $\tilde{S}$ of $S$, does there exist a non-simple primitive closed curve $\gamma$ on $S$ which admits a simple lift to $\tilde{S}$? \end{question}

-We also study different curve families on finite-type surfaces with schemes of their simple lifts on finite-sheeted covering.
+Question \ref{Q1} has an affirmative answer.
+This follows directly from \cite[Theorem 3]{MR4887777}.
+It can also be deduced from \cite{MR2805069} via the following argument.
+Suppose the above result is false.
+Then the map from the curve complex of $\tilde{S}$ to the curve complex of $S$ induced by the covering map is coarsely defined and hence is a quasi-isometry.
+Now it follows from \cite[Theorem 1.2]{MR2805069} that the covering map is a homeomorphism.

+However, both the proofs mentioned above are existential and rely on the geometry of the curve complex and Teichm\"{u}ller space.